mpwillia/pyflow/README.md

 ## Fork Modification - Verbose Argument

-Added a `verbose` argument to the `coarse2fine_flow` function that allows the user to enable/disable any non-error related output from the function.
-It defaults to **False**.
+Added a `verbose` argument to the `coarse2fine_flow` function that allows the user to enable/disable most console output from the function.
+The `verbose` argument defaults to **False**, suppressing output messages.
+The output affected by this flag includes all non-error related messages as well as any error messages associated with *recoverable* errors.
+Messages relating to *non-recoverable* errors are never suppressed.

 Setup and usage of the library is identical to the original wrapper.

-The `demo.py` file has been updated make use of the new `verbose` argument for the sake of example.
+The `demo.py` file has been updated make use of the new `verbose` argument set to *True* for the sake of example.
 Besides the inclusion of the new extra argument the behavior is identical to the original `demo.py` file.